dmbarbour/wikilon/docs/CommandLine.md

 But I think a relatively thin layer above AO could be suitable:

-* write words easily: just use the word, swap inc mul
+* write words easily: just use the word, `swap inc mul`
-* inline the text and number literals: 1.234 2/3 "foo"
+* inline the text and number literals: `1.234 2/3 "foo"`
-* easy and unambiguous access to bytecode, e.g. \vrwlc
+* easy and unambiguous access to bytecode, e.g. `\vrwlc`
 * stable environment against literals, e.g. `(stack*env)` pair

 If you know about the evolution of Awelon project, the above should be familiar: it's a minor tweak of the [original definition of Awelon Object](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md).
 The original AO was weak for staged programming, visual DSLs, and structured programming, but it was well suited for command line interfaces.
-The result is a very Forth-like language.
-I'm changing the bytecode escape to keep it unambiguous (no risk of confusing `\` with an ABC operator).
+The result was a very Forth-like language.
+I'm adapting this, but changing the bytecode escape to keep it unambiguous (no risk of confusing `\` with an ABC operator).

+The command language should be suitable for round-tripping to the AO dictionary and back.

 ## Naming: claw?

 What should I call this proposed language?
-The name Awelon Object is taken.
-And a command line language isn't really [object code](http://en.wikipedia.org/wiki/Object_code) anyway (the current AO is much closer to that term).
+The name Awelon Object is taken, and AO today is a better fit for the connotations surrounding '[object code](http://en.wikipedia.org/wiki/Object_code)'.
 So far, my best idea is **claw**: Command Language for Awelon (or Command Line for Awelon, depending on context).
 The name also puns nicely.
-I'll run with it unless someone finds a better idea.
+I'll run with it unless someone suggests a better idea.

+## Value Types

+The original AO supported only texts and numbers.
+But good support for other value structures such as lists, maps, maybe vectors of some sort, would have been convenient.
+How much can I do, while keeping the command language thin and simple and suitable for one-liners?

+I have access to many ASCII brackets: `{}[]()<>`.
+I also can grab some useful separators, such as `,` and `|`, though I think I'd prefer to avoid them (commas are noisy).
+I'll probably favor `[]` for blocks, as I did originally.
+But rather than optimize representation of tokens, I'll probably use `\{token}`, representing tokens as part of inline ABC.
+This will keep `{}` free for lists.

+To keep the command language very thin, I probably don't want sophisticated value models built in.
+In particular, something like maps or tries are probably a bad idea for literal types.
+But what could I handle?

+* lists  λa.μL.((a*L)+1)
+* association lists; list of (key*value) pairs
+* stacks (a * (b * (c * (... * 1))))
+* pairs (a*b) in general
+* unit, booleans, sums

+One option is, instead of using different brackets, use different prefixes or suffixes to indicate how a collection is structured.
+E.g. `(1 2 3 4)L` might be a list while `(1 2 3 4)S` might be a stack and `(1 2 3 4)V` might be a vector.

+I'm not really sure where I want to go with this at the moment.
+For now, I think I'll stick to texts and numbers as I did before, and simply reserve `{}(),;|` for later extensions.
+Potentially, I could support a very YAML-like experience for working with large structured values in text.

 ## Side Effects